Do’s and don’ts in the Netherlands

 Enforcement of the corona measures in the Netherlands

 - Different regulations apply to markets as these play a crucial role in bringing food to consumers in some places.
-Municipalities and market superintendents will examine ways to ensure members of the public can stay at least 1.5 meters away from one another.
+In some local markets and shopping areas a face mask is required.
+Please inform before you visit!

 - Mayors will be able to introduce local emergency legislation (noodverordening) so that the measures can be enforced faster and more easily.
 Mayors can also order specific locations to be closed and fines can be imposed.